gary-liguoliang/gary-liguoliang.github.io/_posts/2017-03-30-java-hashmap.md

 hash = (key == null) ?
 0 : (h = key.hashCode()) ^ (h >>> 16)
 index = (table.length - 1) & hash
 ```
+the `index` is calculated from the `key.hashCode()`, and the table `length`. `h >>> 6` spreads higher bits of has to lower:
+> the table uses power-of-two masking, sets of hashes that vary only in bits above the current mask will always collide

 ![HashMap-identify-index](https://raw.githubusercontent.com/guoliang-dev/guoliang-dev.github.io/master/resources/java-hashmap-identify-index.PNG)